clalancette/pycdlib/docs/README.md

 Remove the link from the Joliet context for the file.
 Now this file is effectively hidden from the Joliet context, while still being visible in the ISO context.

 ```
-outiso = StringIO.StringIO()
+outiso = BytesIO()
 iso.write_fp(outiso)
 ```

-As in earlier examples, write the ISO out to the StringIO object.
+As in earlier examples, write the ISO out to the BytesIO object.

 ```
 iso.close()